flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 the museum of (the-freedom-fighter) Soulaiman Albarouni in Jado.

-This is a photo of a traditional stone oil press, similar to those mentioned in the Ghirza records, and in other parts of the mountain.
+This is a photo of a stone oil press, similar to those mentioned in the Ghirza records, and in other parts of the mountain.
 The stone is kept in motion by an animal, usually a cow.
 They are used to extract oil out of local olives.
-Their Tamazight name andour appears to be related to the Berber verb ed-douret 'a ring', from the fact that the mill goes round and round.
 The long rod going through the big stone is called Ougem, while the remaining crushed olive stones and fiber is known as Taa'eqqeet.

 oil press scene with man at work